sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 Because PUDIS performs low-level hardware analysis and direct volume access to verify USB integrity, some antivirus scanners may flag the executable as suspicious.

 To ensure your safety and maintain full transparency:
-- **Verified Hashes:** Every binary and script in this suite is documented in the [manifest.md](./manifest.md) file with its corresponding **SHA-256 hash**.
+- **Verified Hashes:** Every binary and script in this suite is documented in the [manifest.md](./manifest.md) file with its corresponding **SHA‑256 hash**.
-- **Self-Signed:** As this is an independent project currently in the funding phase, files are self-signed.
+- **Self‑Signed:** As this is an independent project currently in the funding phase, files are self‑signed.
 You can manually verify the integrity of any file using the hashes provided in the manifest.
-- **Safety First:** The software is hard-coded to identify and target only removable drives.
+- **Safety First:** The software is hard‑coded to identify and target only removable drives.
 It will **never** perform a stress test on your system drive (C:).

 ---